-Welcome to Bellarmine University Disability Services.
-In order to receive accommodations, students must complete the following form and attach documentation of disability.
-If you have questions about what type of documentation to include, please review the University's documentation guidelines at http://www.bellarmine.edu/studentaffairs/disabilityservices/ .
+Welcome to the Bellarmine University Accessibility Resource Center.
+In order to receive accommodations, students must complete the following form and attach disability documentation.
+If you have questions about what type of documentation to include, please review the University's documentation guidelines at https://www.bellarmine.edu/studentaffairs/accessibility-resource-center/doc/ .
 To receive prompt accommodations and services, students are advised to submit a request with documentation at least two weeks in advance of when they would like accommodations to be implemented.
 Please note that some accommodations may take longer to implement than others.
-If problems or questions arise, please contact us at email@example.com.
+If problems or questions arise, please contact us at firstname.lastname@example.org.
 Please read all instructions carefully when completing this form.
 You MUST COMPLETE ALL FIELDS before submitting this form.

 All students with an approved service or assistance animal will be encouraged to keep an animal indication sticker on their door.
 This sticker will help alert emergency personnel to the presence of an animal in an emergency situation.